ebsaral/ebsaral/Quotes.md

 Being humble enough to learn from mistakes is an essential item for your growth circle.

+### "Those who left without an absolute need for becoming one was right."

+A multi-dimensional thinking on `|0.t| ≈ 1, where t = ∞`: Explanation of universe spread over time as being a single organism divided in different parts as wholes.
+0 is an absorbing element and t is time spent in evolution.
+Every time frame spent far away from reaching infinity resets itself to zero…

 [^1]: That one person he's talking about is actually me. :)